-Above: Simone Forti leading her "Huddle" score for the 2014 Bridge Project, Have We Come a Long Way, Baby?.
+Above: Simone Forti leading her "Huddle" score as part of the 2014 Bridge Project

 "Ordinary Practices of the Radical Body will go down in my personal history as the greatest lec-dem of all time.
 Picture it: two queer icons alone together on the dance floor, step-touching their way through theories of gender, embodied identity, and precarity.
 Their dancing demonstrated that the philosopher has a body and the dancer has a mind—in other words, everyone is a bodymind—and the toll dancing and scholarly labor takes on the body was made visible by their talk about it."